MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 **Figure 22: Distorted reality chart**

 In this example, it appears as if there is a large difference between the four companies, and that CorpB is way more successful than the other three.
-Notice that the X axis doesn’t start at zero and that the differences between the companies is likely within the margin of error.
-Here’s the same data with an X axis that does start at zero.
+Notice that the X-Axis doesn’t start at zero and that the differences between the companies is likely within the margin of error.
+Here’s the same data with an X-Axis that does start at zero.

 ![Realistic chart.](media/power-bi-visualization-best-practices/corp-success.png)

 **Figure 23: Realistic chart**

-Readers expect and often assume the X axis is starting at zero.
+Readers expect and often assume the X-Axis is starting at zero.
 If you decide not to start at zero, do so in a way that doesn’t distort the results.
 Consider adding a visual cue or text box to point out the deviation from the norm.

 ### Design elements